-- 4.2.2 Review programs regularly in terms of content, timing, and instructors, to ensure they are meeting the needs of participants and are the best use of the space, considering some of the requests during this process such as: - fitness classes on weekends, later in evenings, and early mornings - children's activities later in afternoon or early evening - more diversity in adult programming - more arts and culture programs - additional "drop-in" programs for children in winter months - 4.2.3 Work with the CVRD to determine the feasibility of a "one pass" system for programs and facility access in City and Regional District Facilities. - Investigate options to include Comox and Courtenay in a one-pass option - Consider a pilot project to test viability - 4.2.4 Review opportunities to offer more lower or no-cost activities. - 4.2.5 Work with the School District to increase access to school facilities after hours for community uses and City programs. - 4.2.6 Work with community agencies to take programs out to community locations. - 4.2.7 Pursue partnerships with non-profit and private sector organizations to expand sport and physical activity options, and expand recreation opportunities for all residents.
+- 4.2.2 Review programs regularly in terms of content, timing, and instructors, to ensure they are meeting the needs of participants and are the best use of the space, considering some of the requests during this process such as: - priority on active programs for older adults and popular programs for children and youth - fitness classes on weekends, later in evenings, and early mornings - children's activities later in afternoon or early evening - more diversity in adult programming - more arts and culture programs - additional "drop-in" programs for children in winter months - 4.2.3 Work with the CVRD to determine the feasibility of a "one pass" system for programs and facility access in City and Regional District Facilities. - Investigate options to include Comox and Courtenay in a one-pass option - Consider a pilot project to test viability - 4.2.4 Review opportunities to offer more lower or no-cost activities. - 4.2.5 Work with the School District to increase access to school facilities after hours for community uses and City programs. - 4.2.6 Work with community agencies to take programs out to community locations. - 4.2.7 Pursue partnerships with non-profit and private sector organizations to expand sport and physical activity options, and expand recreation opportunities for all residents.